 Defendants’ financial stability and ability to pay the bail bond fee are crucial.
 A stable financial situation can increase the likelihood of bond approval.

-Severity of Charges:
+The severity of Charges:

 The seriousness of the charges against the defendant can impact the bond approval process.
 More severe charges may lead to stricter conditions or higher bond amounts.